rayoub/rupee/results/benchmarks/README.md

 #### cath_d100

-CATH superfamily representatives of the 100 most diverse CATH superfamilies in CATH v4.1.
+CATH superfamily representatives of the 100 most diverse CATH superfamilies in CATH v4.2.

 #### cath_d99

-Subset of d100 that includes all domains for which CATHEDRAL returns greater than or equal to 50 results.
+Subset of d100 that includes all domains for which CATHEDRAL returns a response within 12 hours.

-#### cath_d94

-Subset of d99 that includes all domains for which CATHEDRAL returns the query domain as the first domain.
-This helps ensure we are not evaluating RUPEE against possible CATHEDRAL bugs.

 ### Against SSM